 Anyone who used to shoot with black and white film will have a favourite, and I always had a soft spot for Kodak Tri-X. I didn’t mind the grain because I liked that gritty, ‘documentary’ feel, and sometimes I push-processed during development to get a little more contrast, especially in the depths of the Northern European winter.

 But that all came to an end with the swap to digital.
 There are a thousand and one ways to convert colour images to black and white in Photoshop, but none of them ever seemed to me to capture the ‘look’ of Tri-X. You can do all sorts of things by experimenting fake grain, curves adjustments, channel mixing and masking, but by this time it’s like pushing a rock uphill.

-That’s why I’m such a big fan of Nik/Google Silver Efex Pro 2.
+That’s why I’m such a big fan of Silver Efex Pro 2, part of the DxO Nik Collection.
 At a stroke it replicates the look of classic black and white films, and you can browse a whole range of preset effects and apply them with a single mouseclick.

 But that’s not all.
 You can adjust all of Silver Efex Pro 2’s extensive parameters manually, and then save your adjustments as a custom preset of your own.
 And that’s exactly what I’m doing here to recreate the look of my beloved Tri-X.

 This is my start image.
 It’s a perfectly decent picture of a football match at Wembley Stadium, but while it captures the moment, it lacks any real character or drama.